1. Home: Explore careers

 Training officer

-Alternative titles for this job include Training and development officer, learning and development officer
+Alternative titles for this job include Learning and development officer, skills trainer

-Training officers plan and run courses and workshops for staff within organisations.
+Training officers plan and run training and development courses for businesses and public sector organisations.

 Average salary (a year)